More about: How to Visit the Verona Arena: Guide to Tickets, Prices and Opening Hours

 - 24 hours: perfect for a quick getaway to Verona.

-- 48 hours: ideal if you want to explore the city at your own pace and visit several attractions.
+- 48 hours: ideal if you want to explore the city at your leisure and visit several attractions.

-Please note that access to the Arena with the Verona Card is for a self-guided visit (guided tour not included), although you can enhance your experience with the audio guide included in the official app.
+Please note that access to the Arena with the Verona Card is for a self-guided tour (guided tour not included), although you can enhance the experience with the audio guide included in the official app.

 Are there tickets that include a guided tour?
 Are they worth it?

-Standard tickets for the Verona Arena do not include a guided tour.
-They give you free access to the interior of the amphitheatre and, if you wish, you can add an audio guide for an additional cost to explore at your own pace.
+Standard tickets to the Arena di Verona do not include a guided tour.
+With these tickets, you will have free access to the interior of the amphitheatre and, if you wish, you can add an audio guide for an additional cost to explore it at your own pace.

-- Separately booked guided tour: you can book a private guide or a specific tour that includes the Arena, paying the entrance fee separately.
+- Separately booked guided tour: you can book a private guide or a specific tour that includes the Arena, paying the ticket price separately.

 - Official audio guide: available when purchasing your ticket online or directly at the venue.